-Yesterday, I met up with one of my North Carolina darlings for what turned out to be the dreamiest brunch date.
-Danae and I had never been to so•ca and we went without any preconceived notions.
-Our server Jessica told us that their name so•ca signify South of the Tropic of Cancer.
+Yesterday, I met up with my friend Danae for what turned out to be the dreamiest brunch date at so•ca. Our server Jessica told us that their name so•ca signify South of the Tropic of Cancer.
 The inspiration for the menu is focused on the geographic region just south of the Tropic of Cancer.
 We nibbled on a yuca stuffed bread with pickled onions while we pored over the menu.

 Our brunch spread was perfect.

 fried local egg, red pepper hollandaise, bitter greens,